lyubo-velikoff/mp3-file-analysis/README.md

 # MP3 File Analysis API

 A REST API that counts audio frames in MP3 files.
-Built with TypeScript and Express.js, with custom MP3 parsing (no external parsing libraries).
+Built with TypeScript and Express.js, with custom MP3 parsing.

 ## Quick Start